Holiday Cottage St Davids, Pembrokeshire | Bwthyn Clyd

 No pets or smoking.

-Private off road parking included, although it is possible to stay without a car at this centrally located holiday cottage, St Davids.
+Off road parking included (60 meters away ), although it is possible to stay without a car at this centrally located holiday cottage in St Davids.